wagood/laralist/README.md

 * Laravel [Purity](https://github.com/abbasudo/laravel-purity) is an elegant and efficient filtering and sorting package for Laravel, designed to simplify complex data filtering and sorting logic for eloquent queries.
 By simply adding filter() to your Eloquent query, you can add the ability for frontend users to apply filters based on URL query string parameters like a breeze. <!-- eloquent, model, filtering, sorting -->

+* [QuickRequest Laravel](https://github.com/rmunate/Quick-Request-Laravel) is an ultra-lightweight tool designed for swift and efficient requests to the Laravel backend.
+By leveraging the "fetch" mechanism, this solution streamlines the execution of requests to Laravel controllers, eliminating the need for manual assignment of tokens, base URLs, hidden inputs, and other method-specific parameters. <!-- javascript, request -->

 * [Replicate Laravel PHP client](https://github.com/halilcosdu/laravel-replicate) is a Laravel client for the Replicate API.
 It provides a convenient way to interact with the Replicate API using PHP and Laravel's Facade pattern. <!-- replicate, api -->

 * [Searchable](https://github.com/hetparekh21/Searchable) Effortlessly add search functionality to your Laravel models. <!-- eloquent, model, search -->